 London is notoriously one of the most expensive cities to live in in the world.
 However, it is also one of the most exciting, most fun, most energetic cities in the world to so no wonder that 8,173,941 people want to live here!
 Over my years of living in London, I have learnt some great tips to live in this amazing city on a budget.
 No, this isn’t going to be a list where I suggest you live on ham sandwiches forever because let’s face it, that’s not fun.
-This is a list of how to live on a budget but how to do it WELL.
-Below you’ll find some great suggestions for all areas of London life whether you already live here or are moving here.
-From culture and health, food and drink, and living and travelling.
+This is a list of how to live on a budget and how to do it WELL.
+There are loads of great suggestions for all areas of London life from things to do and staying fit, eating and transport.
 I hope you find it helpful and if you have any of your own tips I’d love to read them in the comment box below.

 The best thing about London is there are so many GREAT free things to do.
-Lucky for you I have put together a list of 100 free things (Yes, 100!) to do in London.
+Lucky for you I have put together a huge list of 100 free things (Yes, 100!) to do in London.
 This is my favourite tip on my list of How to Live (Well) in London on Budget.

-There is a scheme in the London theatre world called ‘Day Seats’.
-How it works is that some shows offer 6-12 seats at a highly discounted rate to the full ticket price.
-To get them, customers can queue up at their chosen theatre by 10 am on the day they want to see the show and purchase them at the box office.
-Not all theatres do ‘day seats’ but you can find the list of theatres and shows that do day seats right here.
+There is a fantastic scheme in the London theatre world called ‘Day Seats’.
+A lot of shows offer 6-12 seats at a highly discounted rate to the full ticket price.
+To get them, customers can queue up at their chosen theatre by 10 am on the day they want to see the show.
+Then they purchase them in person at the box office.
+Not all theatres do ‘day seats’ but you can find the list of theatres and shows that do them right here.
 My tip?
 Queue early!
 Some shows have a queue from as early as 5 am whereas others hardly have a queue.
-Either go in and ask the box office the day before what time they suggest getting there or judge it by how popular you think your chosen show is by looking at reviews, social media etc.
+Personally, I would go in and ask the box office the day before what time they suggest getting there or judge it by how popular you think your chosen show is by looking at reviews, social media etc.